awsdocs/amazon-ecs-developer-guide/doc_source/ecs-anywhere-updates.md

 ## Updating the Amazon ECS agent on an external instance<a name="ecs-anywhere-updates-ecsagent"></a>

 On your external instances, the Amazon ECS container agent is updated by upgrading the `ecs-init` package\.
-Updating the Amazon ECS agent doesn't interrupt running tasks or services\.
+Updating the Amazon ECS agent doesn't interrupt the running tasks or services\.
 Amazon ECS provides the `ecs-init` package and signature file in an Amazon S3 bucket in each Region\.
 Beginning with `ecs-init` version `1.52.1-1`, Amazon ECS provides separate `ecs-init` packages for use depending on the operating system and system architecture your external instance uses\.

-Use the following table to determine the `ecs-init` package you should download based on the operating system and system architecture your external instance uses\.
+Use the following table to determine the `ecs-init` package that you should download based on the operating system and system architecture your external instance uses\.

 **Note**
-The operating system and system architecture your external instance uses can be determined using the following commands\.
+You can determine which operating system and system architecture that your external instance uses by using the following commands\.

 ```
 cat /etc/os-release